elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### Explain, what is a JavaScript integer property?
+### Explain what an integer property is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The “integer property” term here means a string that can be converted to-and-from an integer without a change.
+  <div><strong>Interview Response:</strong> The "integer property" term here means a string that converts to and from an integer without a change.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />